granular_configuration_language

 of this instance as the requestedConfiguration

-subclass.This enables typing checking and typed attributes with minimal a runtime cost, but it is limited to just improving developer experience.
+subclass.This enables typing checking and typed attributes with minimal runtime cost, but it is limited to just improving developer experience.

 Use